razaanstha/cookiebot-embeds/readme.md

 ### Installation

-Add the `CookiebotEmbeds.js` script to your project.
+Begin by installing the `cookiebot-embeds` package in your project.
+Use either of the following commands based on your package manager:
+- For npm: `npm install cookiebot-embeds`
+- For yarn: `yarn add cookiebot-embeds`

+Next, create a new instance of CookiebotEmbeds.
+You can provide an optional custom configuration object as your requirement.
+For example:
 ```
-import CookiebotEmbeds from 'CookiebotEmbeds';
+import CookiebotEmbeds from 'cookiebot-embeds';

 const embeds = new CookiebotEmbeds({
     // Custom configuration options